tomvalorsa/python-course/session-5.md

 ## Common Words

 Have you ever listened to a politician give a speech?
 In the [resources](https://github.com/tomvalorsa/python-course/tree/master/resources) folder there is a .txt copy of the 2016 budget speech delivered by Honourable Scott Morrison MP, Treasurer of the Commonwealth of Australia - download this file and save it in your working directory.
+For the more adventurous types, there is also a recent speech by Donald Trump.

 We would like to find out a few things from the speech: